anuragiiser/REMEDI/code/README.md

-# code/
+# code

-This folder contains source code and scripts related to the REMEDI project.
+This folder contains source code for baselines and scripts related to the REMEDI project.

-Add your implementation files here.